mseminatore/crtl/README.md

 This is primarily an educational exercise.
-I find that you really come to understand the C programming language and its library functions in a deep and meaningful way when you've actually done the work to implement a core library of functions.
+I find that you really come to understand the C programming language and its library functions in a deep and meaningful way when you've actually done the work to implement the core library of functions.

 At some point I also hope to be able to use this library with tiny C